 Regular excessive alcohol consumption rapidly produces physical dependence that can be challenging to overcome.
 Detox and withdrawal can be dangerous, even for people with mild or moderate dependence.
 To ensure safe detox and withdrawal, an assessment with a rehab professional should be sought before the detox begins.

 Alcohol withdrawal delirium is associated with confusion and hallucinations.
-People who are experiencing these symptoms may not be able to seek medical help.
+People experiencing these symptoms may not be able to seek medical help.
 If you or someone you know has a serious alcohol use disorder, quitting cold turkey without professional oversight can be dangerous, even lethal.
 By some estimates, up to 37% of untreated delirium tremens can be fatal.
-When appropriate, medically assisted detox can provide pharmacotherapies that can attenuate the severity of withdrawal symptoms.
+When appropriate, medically assisted detox can provide pharmacotherapies that attenuate the severity of withdrawal symptoms.

-Related Topic: Ativan and alcohol detox
+Related Topic: Ativan and Alcohol Detox

-Where to Find Help in South Florida
+Where To Find Help in South Florida